magic0whi/nixos_configs_flake/GPG.md

 nix run nixpkgs#pgpdump ryan4yin-gpg-keys.pub
 ```

-Export Primary Key(The exported key is still encrypted by your passphrase):
+Export Primary Key (The exported key is still encrypted by your passphrase):

-> the `!` at the end of the key ID is to force GnuPG to export only the specified key, not the
+> The `!` at the end of the key ID is to force GnuPG to export only the specified key, not the sub keys.
-> subkeys.

-> GnuPG will ask you to input your passphrase to unlock your keypair, because GnuPG need to convert
-> the secret key's format from its internal protection format to the one specified by the OpenPGP
+> GnuPG will ask you to input your passphrase to unlock your key pair, because GnuPG need to convert the secret key's format from its internal protection format to the one specified by the OpenPGP protocol.
-> protocol.

 ```bash
 # replace the key ID with your own sec key's ID